dibyaranjanGIT/ConverPythonToExe/README.md

 # To keep the window open
 ## inside the dist folder
-shift right click on the folder whree add_two.py file is present and then open the pwoershell window
+shift right click on the folder whree add_two.exe file is present and then open the pwoershell window

 and then add_two.exe  to run the exe file